jferrater/opa-data-filter-mongo-demo/README.md

 Spring Data MongoDb to enforce authorization by filtering data using Open Policy Agent partial evaluation feature.

 ## Use case
+- A manager can view the users he/she managed.
-A user can view other users info in their own organization
+- A user can view his own info

 ## The OPA Policy
 ````text